Te Kete Ipurangi Navigation:

 • Their achievement was evident in making meaning and creating meaning, core strands of the New Zealand Curriculum.

-• Of students interviewed, 91% finished the workshop with high self-efficacy and belief that their skills had improved.
+• Of the students interviewed, 91% finished the workshop with high self-efficacy and belief that their skills had improved.

 The workshops